IoT Applications in the Agricultural Industry - 4th Edition

 1.4.4 Livestock farming

-1.5 Agricultural equipment
+1.5 Agricultural and forestry equipment

 2 Smart Farming Technologies and Solutions